dtpstat/website/README.md

     ```

     For local development you will also need to set `AUTH0_BASE_URL=http://localhost:3000`.
-    This variable is automatically configured for Netlify deployments via [`prepare-netlify-dotenv.mjs`](prepare-netlify-dotenv.mjs).
+    This variable is automatically configured for Netlify deployments via [`build-on-netlify.mjs`](build-on-netlify.mjs).

 ### Database Configuration